 Bay of Islands Frequent user cards

-You can register online and pick up your card at our Paihia or Russell offices, or head into our offices and complete the whole process there.
+You can register online and pick up your card at our Paihia or Russell offices, or if you are having considerable difficulty completing the application online you can head into our offices and complete the whole process there.

 When setting up your account you will be asked to choose which type of card you are applying for.
 The Resident Frequent User Card is only available to residents of postcodes 0200, 0202, 0204, 0272 or 0184, and proof of residence (see below) is required at the time you pick up your card.